microsoft/WhatTheHack/000-HowToHack/WTH-Challenge-Template.md

 *For example:*

-*When setting up an IoT device, it is important to understand how 'thigamajigs' work.
-Thigamajigs are a key part of every IoT device and ensure they are able to communicate properly with edge servers.
-Thigamajigs  require IP addresses to be assigned to them by a server and thus must have unique MAC addresses.
-In this challenge, you will get hands on with a thigamajig and learn how one is configured.*
+When setting up an IoT device, it is important to understand how 'thingamajigs' work.
+Thingamajigs are a key part of every IoT device and ensure they are able to communicate properly with edge servers.
+Thingamajigs  require IP addresses to be assigned to them by a server and thus must have unique MAC addresses.
+In this challenge, you will get hands on with a thingamajig and learn how one is configured.

 ## Description